awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-roles.md

 ```

 **Note**
-The execution role is intended to be only available when running a notebook within SageMaker\.
-If you run `get_execution_role` in a notebook not on SageMaker, you will get a "region" error\.
+The execution role is intended to be available only when running a notebook within SageMaker\.
+If you run `get_execution_role` in a notebook not on SageMaker, expect a "region" error\.

-To use a locally available execution role, you can use the following procedures\.
-Check the IAM role ARN that your created when you created your the Notebook Instance or Studio application\.
-This can be found in the console in the detail page under Permissions and Encryption\.
+To find the IAM role ARN created when you created your the notebook instance or Studio application, go to the **Notebook instances** page in the console and select the relevant notebook from the list of **Names**\. in the configuration detail page the IAM role ARN is given in the **Permissions and encryption** section\.

 **To create a new role**